mongodb-labs/mongo-c-driver-async/docs/ref/loop.rst

     This function should read data from the TCP connection `conn` into the buffers of `bufs`.
-The result given to `amongoc_handler_complete` must be a `std::size_t` value equal to the number of bytes that were read from the socket.
+The result given to `amongoc_handler_complete` must be a `size_t` value equal to the number of bytes that were read from the stream.

   .. function:: mlib_allocator get_allocator(const amongoc_loop* self) [[optional]]